zhyever/Monocular-Depth-Estimation-Toolbox/README.md

 ```

 ## Changelog
+- **Jul.
+23, 2022**: Release codes for BinsFormer.
+Potential bugs or performance drops can exist, waiting for completion.
 - **Jun.
 5, 2022**: Add support for custom dataset training.
 Add a warmup interface for sigloss to help convergence as discussed in Issue [#20](https://github.com/zhyever/Monocular-Depth-Estimation-Toolbox/issues/20).
 Enhance the DPT support and fix bugs in provided pre-trained models as reported in Issue [#23](https://github.com/zhyever/Monocular-Depth-Estimation-Toolbox/issues/23).
 - **Apr.
 16, 2022**: Finish most of docs and provide all pre-trained parameters.
 Release codes about BTS, Adabins, DPT, SimIPU, and DepthFormer.
 Support KITTI, NYU-v2, SUN RGB-D(eval), and CityScapes.

 ## TODO
-- I will release codes of BinsFormer soon (On going).
+- I will complete release of BinsFormer (On going).
 - I would like to include self-supervised depth estimation methods, such as MonoDepth2.